illinoistech-itm/jhajek/tooling-assignments/tooling-assignment-packer/tooling-assignment-packer.md

 The first templates we will be building will be on your local systems.
 We will be creating a 2 VM node using VirtualBox.
 This assumes you are working on an x86 system.
 If using the Apple Silicon your instructions will be mostly the same, the templates will be different.

-The second step will be the IT Operations for your team deploying a Packer Build Tempalte to build the same software to our production cloud using Packer, Terraform, and Proxmox -- our Virtualization Platform.
+The second step will be the IT Operations for your team deploying a Packer Build Template to build the same software to our production cloud using Packer, Terraform, and Proxmox -- our Virtualization Platform.

 You will find two folders, one for local VirtualBox build, the other for your team repo to build and deploy on our production server.
 Lets start with the first one